LijinBS/Track-Delivery/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.4.

+ This project is to mock the role-based access for single table and page

+ user1: {
+      name: 'Admin',
+      permission: 'all',
+      password: 'Admin',
+    },
+    user2: {
+      name: 'guest',
+      permission: 'none',
+      password: 'guest',
+    },
+  };
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.